 The Toy Story trilogy works just fine.
-Three amazing movies with a perfect beginning, middle and end.
+Three amazing movies with a perfect beginning, middle, and end.
 A fourth movie isn’t really necessary, but here it is.
-It feels like a cash grab, but these movies have been so moving and smart I’m not sure I can believe it.
+It feels like a cash grab, but these movies have been so moving and smart that I’m not sure I can believe it.
 I hope there’s a real story here.

 Spider-Man: Far From Home (July 5)

 The Marvel-movie-fied Spider-Man finally went back to the character’s roots and provided a rip-roaring good time.
 The sequel should do more of the same.
-All I really know is Jake Gyllenhaal is the villain Mysterio and it’s some sort of foreigh exchange trip?
+All I really know is Jake Gyllenhaal is the villain Mysterio and it’s some sort of foreign exchange trip?

 Once Upon a Time in Hollywood (July 26)

 I’ve missed a couple of Quentin Tarantino’s more recent movies.
 I admire his style and love what he gets out of his actors.
-As usual, its full of top tier talent in roles they would never have taken without the Tarantino name attached: Leonardo DiCaprio, Brad Pitt and Margot Robbie lead a cast that includes Lena Dunham, Al Pacino, James Marsden, Damian Lewis, Timothy Olyphant, and Bruce Dern.
+As usual, its full of top-tier talent in roles they would never have taken without the Tarantino name attached: Leonardo DiCaprio, Brad Pitt, and Margot Robbie lead a cast that includes Lena Dunham, Al Pacino, James Marsden, Damian Lewis, Timothy Olyphant, and Bruce Dern.

 The New Mutants (August 2)

 This one has bounced around on the release schedule.
 Is it a superhero movie or a horror movie?
 I don’t know.
-It’s got some up and coming young stars like Anya Taylor-Joy, Maisie Williams and Charlie Heaton in it.
-It feels like a big screen version of Runaways with a dash of Legion mixed in?
+It’s got some up-and-coming young stars like Anya Taylor-Joy, Maisie Williams, and Charlie Heaton in it.
+It feels like a big-screen version of Runaways with a dash of Legion mixed in.

 A Beautiful Day in the Neighborhood (October 18)

 Tom Hanks as Mr. Rogers.
 Full stop.
 Hanks has made a huge career of playing extremely famous people from Walt Disney to Sully Sullenberger to Jim Lovell to Ben Bradlee to Santa Clause.
 This role should be interesting because Santa Clause aside, a lot of people grew up with Fred Rogers and have a good sense of this person, right or wrong, via Mr. Roger’s Neighborhood.
-I wonder if he can pull it off?
-SPOILER: of course he can.
+I wonder if he can pull it off.
+SPOILER: of course, he can.

 Star Wars: Episode IX (December 20)

 Of all the movies listed, this is the one I’m absolutely, positively seeing in the theater.
 I want it to be the best Star Wars movie ever.
 I want it to be what Spider-Man: Into the Spiderverse was to superhero movies.
 Give me cool space battles and amazingly choreographed lightsaber battles.
 Give me some gravitas with the end of Leia Organa.
-Give me satisfying answers to the questions audiences need answered.
-Here’s my take on title and crawl:
+Give me satisfying answers to the questions audiences need answering.
+Here’s my take on the title and crawl: